 I’m so excited that one of my friends, Ruvini Godakandae, who I have known for almost 15 years is sharing her thoughts on perseverance with us today.
 We have seen each other through many important times in our lives.
 She is such a sweet and kindhearted person.
 I had to ask her to be involved in this series and I’m so glad she agreed to participate.
 Thanks Ru!

-Ruvini is a writer, blog contributor and web communicator who loves taking in an interesting arts event or chatting online or in person with like-minded individuals.
+Ruvini is an Employment Educator & Communications Enthusiast who loves taking in an interesting arts event or chatting online or in person with like-minded individuals.
 When she’s not busy working, she’s checking out festivals and events around the city, following her social media networks, and staying active with recreational activities, sports and dance.

 I have been given so much good advice, but something I learned from my dad has always stood out.
 No matter what you do or what other people say, as long as you work hard and do things with good intentions, no one can ever say you did anything wrong.
 We sometimes worry too much about what others will think or do.
 If we are confident in our actions or decisions, what anyone else thinks shouldn’t matter.